 The type of default options in use is shown between hyphens in the title bar at the top of the window.

 The generated report is shown in Notepad and may be automatically printed to the default printer if required.
-If a 'page size' is supplied in the setup, the report can be formatted 'n/up' to take up less space.
+If a 'page size' is supplied in the setup, the report will be formatted 'n/up' to take up less space.

 To show the report correctly, Notepad should be set to use a mono-spaced font.
 This can be achieved by using the 'Mono' button to set Notepad to its defaults.
 The old position and size of Notepad's window is preserved.

-'Comments' are usually excluded from the report, however there is an option to include this information if required.
+Script comments are usually excluded from the report, however there is an option to include this information if required.
 (As syntax analysis is rudimentary in this program, it is possible that valid data in some scripts may be inadvertently flagged as comments.)

 AHK '#include's are not processed.
 For the cross reference list this doesn't really matter, as each library file can be processed separately, and they don't usually change often.
 Any optional function maps generated, however, will be incomplete if the '#include'd files contain function definitions.
 I have no plans to change this at present.

-Screen shot and output snippets:-
+Screen shot and output snippets

 XRef can be downloaded from here.
 The zip file includes source and executable.